kinectron/kinectron/memory-bank/activeContext.md

 ## Current Focus: Raw Depth Processing and Visualization

 We're currently working on implementing the raw depth stream processing and visualization.
-The color and depth streams are fully implemented, and we've made significant progress on the raw depth stream implementation but are facing some challenges with data integrity.
+The color and depth streams are fully implemented, and we've successfully implemented the raw depth stream with a new approach.

 ### Current Status